IrinaSemGB/VKontakte-CSA/README.md

-On the friends screen, a list of friends of the user with id6492 is available (this identifier is indicated in the documentation on the VKontakte website as an example of an API request), friends are divided into sections, sections are formed by the first letter of the name
+On the friends screen, a list of friends of the user with id6492 is available (this identifier is indicated in the documentation on the VKontakte website as an example of an API request), friends are divided into sections, sections are formed by the first letter of the name, a friend can be removed by swiping to the left

 All groups of user id6492 are available on the community screen, the function of group search by name has been implemented